zoubin/sprity-dirs/README.md

 ### cb = sprityDir(dirPattern, getOptsForEachDir)

-Returns a callback which return a promise when called.
+Returns a callback which returns a promise when called.
 So you can use it with `gulp`.

 #### dirPattern